InputSli/ShadowDukeInstaller/README.md

 ShadowDukeInstaller
 ===================

-Installation and updates for ShadowDukes Server setup
+Installation and updates for ShadowDukes Server setup up to date as of 9SEP2012

 Based on ShadowDuke's 2.5 DayZ/Lingor Server